← All insights

 A Note on Cost

 Neither bridge nor hard money is cheap.
 Both carry rates significantly above long-term financing, and both come with origination fees that add to the total cost of the deal.
-The math only works if the deal justifies the cost — either through forced appreciation, income upside, or the ability to capture an opportunity you'd otherwise miss.
+The math only works if the deal justifies the cost, either through forced appreciation, income upside, or the ability to capture an opportunity you'd otherwise miss.

 Run your numbers before you commit.
 Know your all-in cost of capital, your hold period, and your exit value.
 A deal that looks profitable on paper can get tight quickly when you factor in 12% interest and 2 points.
-You can explore both programs in detail on our bridge financing and hard money services pages.